-Though the term "cereus" once referred to any columnar species of cactus with an elongated body, today Cereus is a more specific genus of about fifty species and many of the cacti that were once considered Cereus cacti are now in other genera.
+Though the term "cereus" once referred to any columnar species of cactus with an elongated body, today, Cereus is a more specific genus of about 50 species.
+Many of the plants that were once considered Cereus are now in other genera.
 Today, Cereus cacti are distinguished by their columnar growth habit, with ribs that spines protrude from.
 Since the genus was formed by removing other species from it, it includes some diversity – many species are classified as Cereus simply because they were not given any other genus.

 This leads to some cacti being included that don't fit the typical Cereus profile, like the thin C. albicaulis and C. insularis.
-Nonetheless, there is a basic template that most – but not all – Cereus cacti fit: they're large, tree-like cacti with defined ribs and aureoles that require slightly richer, more moist soil than a typical cactus.
+Nonetheless, there is a basic template that most – but not all – Cereus cacti fit: they're large, tree-like cacti with defined ribs and aureoles that require slightly richer, moister soil than a typical cactus.
 Atypically for cacti, Cereus should not experience drought during their growing season in the summer, although they can tolerate lower water supply in winter.
 They produce long, fleshy, edible fruits that are generally red.
-These cacti are good for a succulent or rock garden where they have room to grow because they can be fairly large; for instance, the Hedge Cactus, or C. peruvianus (C. repandus), grows to about ten feet tall and its monstrose form is popular for its idiosyncratic, divided ribs.
-Most of these cacti are too large to grow inside, but younger specimens can be kept inside until they mature, and most plants in the genus are slow-growing.
+These cacti are good for a succulent or rock garden where they have room to grow because they can be fairly large.
+For instance, the Hedge Cactus, or C. peruvianus (C. repandus), grows to about ten feet tall, and its monstrose form is popular for its distinctive, divided ribs.
+Most of these cacti are too large to grow inside, but younger specimens can be kept indoors until they mature, and most plants in the genus are slow-growing.
 If you do keep Cereus inside in containers before moving them outside, be careful of their sharp spines when moving them.

 Light: Like all cacti, give them lots of direct sunlight, especially during the summer.

 Water: Cereus plants need slightly more water than most other cacti, and their soil should usually be kept moist during the growing season.